-2. OVERVIEW OF LABOR USE ON THE PROJECT
+1.4 OVERVIEW OF LABOR USE ON THE PROJECT

-These Labor Management Procedures apply to all Project workers whether direct, contracted, primary supply and community workers as per ESS-2.
+This LMP applies to all Project workers including (whether full-time, part-time, temporary, seasonal or migrant), : (a) persons engaged directly by the NHA to work specifically on the Project; and (b) personnel of contractors engaged by the NHA to work on the Project and of subcontractors hired by these contractors to work on the Project ..

-The proposed KWSSIP-2 will involve direct workers (IA employees transferred to the PIU, specialists engaged from the market, etc.); contracted workers engaged in construction work and consultancy services for the project (e.g., for preparation of E&S documents); and primary supply workers (e.g., for equipment required for the project).
+The Project will involve PIU-HQ and RIU staff; contracted workers engaged in construction work and consultancy services for the Project (during project preparation and implementation); and migrant workers (who have migrated from one country to another or from one part of the country to another for purposes of employment).

-The LMP has been developed to manage labor risks during the implementation of the KWSSIP-2.
-The LMP is in line with national requirements as well as the objectives of the World Bank's ESF, specifically objectives of Environmental and Socials Standard 2: Labor and Working Conditions (ESS2).

-2.1 Labor Requirement

-ESS 2 divides workers into four categories: direct workers, contracted workers, community workers, and primary supply workers that involves all Project workers.
-At this stage, community workers are not anticipated for KWSSIP.
-The workers are further categorized as follows:
+1.5 LABOR REQUIREMENT

+Workers are divided into different categories: direct workers, contracted workers and migrant workers;
-1. Direct workers: Direct employees of KWSSIP are individuals who are hired by the KWSB to perform work that is explicitly related to the Project.
-For the purpose of carrying out a variety of project operations, direct workers will include the project-based staff and the permanent staff of the Project Implementation Unit (PIU).
-The Project Director (PD) will serve as the PIU's leader, and it will consist of multiple senior and junior engineers qualified in civil engineering.
-Additionally, the PIU will include experts in financial, procurement, environmental, and social management.
-As part of the PIU, KWSB may additionally hire consultants and support personnel who will be paid on a contract basis.
-The national and provincial labor regulations will serve as the basis for these consultants' terms and conditions.
-The KWSSIP may employ consultants to carry out as many short-term tasks as are required.
-Any civil officials who are seconded to assist with project implementation must adhere to the occupational health and safety criteria outlined in this LMP.

-The PIU will be tasked with:

-- General project responsibilities for project management, financial management, procurement, monitoring and evaluation, and environmental and safety management; - Technical responsibilities to help divisions working on the project; and - Support services (office manager, assistants, driver, others).
+- a) Direct workers: Direct employees of the Project are individuals who are hired by the NHA to perform work that is explicitly related to the Project.
+For the purpose of carrying out a variety of project operations, direct workers will include those temporarily hired for the Project staff and the permanent staff of the PIU-HQ and RIUs.
+As part of the PIU-HQ and RIU, N-5 may additionally hire consultants and support personnel who will be paid on a contract basis.
+This may also include consultants, both short and long term, recruited for the Project by NHA.
+The national and provincial labor regulations, and AIIB's ESF, will serve as the basis for these consultants' terms and conditions.
+The NHA may employ consultants to carry out as many short-term tasks as are required.
+Any civil officials who are seconded to assist with project implementation must adhere to the all criteria, including the OHS criteria, as outlined in this LMP.
+The PIU-HQ and RIU will be tasked with: - General project responsibilities for project management, financial management, procurement, monitoring and evaluation, road safety and environmental, social, climate change, land and resettlement aspects management. - Technical responsibilities to help personnel working on the Project; and - Support services (office manager, assistants, driver, others). - b) Contracted Workers: For the purpose of carrying out document preparation and carrying out various civil works under the Project, NHA will hire a number of contractors and consultants.
+Contractors, subcontractors, and their employees who are employed by NHA may include consultants who are preparing the feasibility studies and detail design for the Project as well as consultants for environmental, social and Climate Change assessment studies.
+Both expert and unskilled labor will be employed by civil work contractors.
+Below is a description of the various categories of project contracted employees: - i.
+Permanent / Skilled staff of Contractors (construction company): Project managers, site engineers, construction foremen, supervisors, environmental, social, labour and OHS representative(s), as well as administrative and financial officers for the Project/subprojects will all be involved in the N-5.

-PIU staff may be transferred from within KWSB, hired or seconded for the implementation of KWSSIP including technical and non-technical staff.

-2. Contracted Workers: For the purpose of carrying out document preparation and carrying out various civil works under the Project, KWSB will hire a number of contractors and consultants.
-Contractors, subcontractors, and their employees who are employed by KWSSIP may include consultants who are preparing the feasibility studies and detail design for the

-&lt;sup>4 A "direct worker" is a worker with whom the project has a directly contracted employment relationship and specific control over the work, working conditions, and treatment of the project worker.
+&lt;sup>2 A "direct worker" is a worker with whom the project has a directly contracted employment relationship and specific control over the work, working conditions, and treatment of the project worker.
 Where government civil servants are working in connection with the project, whether full-time or part-time, they will remain subject to the terms and conditions of their existing public sector employment agreement or arrangement, unless there has been an effective legal transfer of their employment or engagement to the project.